discretize/discretize-guides/cm-guides/revenant/power-renegade/static.md

 <Phase>
 <CMInformation title="Split 2">
 ----
-Swap to staff and precast <Skill name="surgeofthemists" /> on the south-south add, use <Skill name="impossible odds"/> to empty your energy then swap to <Skill name="legendaryrenegadestance" />.<br/>
+Swap to staff and precast <Skill name="surgeofthemists" /> on the north-west add, use <Skill name="impossible odds"/> to empty your energy then swap to <Skill name="legendaryrenegadestance" />.<br/>
-Use <Skill name="darkrazorsdaring" /> on south-west and instant SAK back to mid-south position.<br/>
+Use <Skill name="darkrazorsdaring" /> on west add and instant SAK back to mid position.<br/>
 - Share <Boon name="Alacrity" /> and <Boon name="Might" /> when everyone is in range.<br/>

 Cast <Skill name="breakrazorsbastion" /> if needed, then swap to sword and prepare for p3.